Albert Bourla: Other activities and politics

+Bourla was the chair of the Pharmaceutical Research and Manufacturers of America (PhRMA), a trade association representing companies in the pharmaceutical industry in the United States.
+Bourla concluded his role as chair in February 2026.
+Bourla has served as both vice president and president of the International Federation of Pharmaceutical Manufacturers and Associations.
+Bourla is also a member of the Council on Foreign Relations, an American think tank focused on United States foreign policy and international relations.

 He is a supporter of the Aris Thessaloniki sports club.
 To benefit Greece, he has organized vaccine donations, medical aid for refugees, and given more than $1 million in medicine to help uninsured patients.
 He established the Pfizer Artificial Intelligence Center in his hometown, directed Pfizer's participation in the Thessaloniki International Fair, is close friends with Geoffrey R. Pyatt, the United States ambassador to Greece, and brought Pfizer's leadership team to Greece to meet with Prime Minister of Greece Kyriakos Mitsotakis.

-After Bourla was awarded the Genesis Prize by Israeli President Isaac Herzog for his leadership in delivering the Pfizer–BioNTech COVID-19 vaccine, he directed the $1 million prize to go towards Holocaust education and the Holocaust Museum of Greece to be built in Thessaloniki.
+After Bourla was awarded the 2022 Genesis Prize by Israeli President Isaac Herzog for his leadership in delivering the Pfizer–BioNTech COVID-19 vaccine, he directed the $1 million prize to go towards Holocaust education and the Holocaust Museum of Greece to be built in Thessaloniki.
 Bourla also earned a 2022 Double Helix Medal "for spearheading the rapid development of Pfizer’s COVID-19 vaccine".

 Bourla has made political contributions to both Republicans and Democrats, particularly those who oppose controls on prescription drug prices in the United States.

 Bourla is a member of The Business Council, an organization of business leaders headquartered in Washington, D.C., and the Business Roundtable, a group of chief executives of major U.S. corporations established to promote pro-business public policy.

-Bourla defended Israel's war on Gaza and defended it against the characterization of its actions as Gaza genocide during a meeting with Zohran Mamdani on July 15, 2025.
-He also lectured Mamdani on historical facts about the Holocaust.
+In January 2023, Bourla was named co-chair of the board of directors for the Partnership for New York City (PFNYC).
+Bourla, along with Tishman Speyer CEO Rob Speyer, led a search committee to find a president and CEO for the PFNYC, eventually selecting former Jersey City mayor Steven Fulop.

+In a meeting with New York City mayor Zohran Mamdani on July 15, 2025, Bourla asked Mamdani to explain his defense of the phrase "globalize the intifada" in relation to the Gaza War, while also reviewing "facts and historical data points describing what Jews suffered during the Holocaust" and defending Israel's military action in Gaza, according to attendees.
+The mayor had explained his belief of the phrase as a slogan for Palestinian rights but acknowledged the pain the phrase caused Jewish people and pledged to discourage its use.